 How Are Graph Embedding Stored?

-A graph embeddings are stored as a vector of numbers that are associated with a vertex or subgraph of our EKG.
+Graph embeddings are stored as a vector of numbers that are associated with a vertex or subgraph of our EKG.

 We don’t store strings, codes, dates, or any other types of non-numeric data in an embedding.
 We use numbers for fast comparison using standardize parallel computation hardware.